 At this point in my blogging career I’ve written well over 300 book reviews.
 I would say that most of those books are mediocre.
 They’re inoffensive, adequate, all around medium books.
 A rare few are absolute gems, perfectly written pieces of art.
+Some books are comically bad and can still be somewhat enjoyable reads.
 And then there are the real stinkers.

 I’ve seen a trend on many other book blogs that I find upsetting.
 These bloggers proudly claim that they only write 5/5 rating reviews.
 That either means they give everything they read a now meaningless 5/5 or they only bother to write reviews for books that they truly loved.
 If I did the latter I’d only post once a month or less!

 But there’s a much bigger problem to this strategy of only saying something if you have something nice to say, it’s bullshit and doesn’t help anyone.

 I struggled with how to present this post.
 You can find many of my bad reviews by searching through my site but I don’t want to give any extra press to books I don’t think you should buy.
 Any mentions of books or authors in this post will be kept to books that are already best sellers, I can’t really send any more or less buisiness their way at this point so we’ll use them as examples.

 Allow me to break down my defense of bad reviews.